sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 Statement:

-: The output of a provider, e.g. a report or an assertion about a collection result, that includes content-elements and statement-metadata (e.g. data origin or the point in time the statement was created at).
+: An output of a provider, e.g. a report or an assertion about a collection result, that includes content-elements and statement-metadata (e.g. data origin or the point in time at which the statement was created).
 A statement can be accompanied by evidence of the validity of its metadata.

 : The structure of statements is defined in the SACM information model.

+Subject:

+: TODO, incorporate definition from SACM IM

 Supplicant: